julien-nc/gpxpod/README.md

 GpxPod proudly uses Leaflet with lots of plugins to display the map.

-This app is tested under Owncloud 9.0 with Firefox and Chromium.
+This app is tested under Owncloud/Nextcloud 9.0 with Firefox and Chromium.
 This app is under development.

 Link to Owncloud application website : https://apps.owncloud.com/content/show.php/GpxPod+again?content=174733